GPU Implementation of Second-Order Linear and Nonlinear Programming Solvers: Numerical Results

 \section{Numerical Results}

-We benchmarked the performance of two GPU implementations (MadIPM for \glspl*{lp} and MadNLP for \glspl*{nlp}) against reference CPU solvers (Gurobi for \glspl*{lp} and Ipopt for \glspl*{nlp}).
+We compared the performance of two GPU implementations (MadIPM for \glspl*{lp} and MadNLP for \glspl*{nlp}) against reference CPU solvers (Gurobi for \glspl*{lp} and Ipopt for \glspl*{nlp}). \emph{We emphasize that the two solvers run entirely on the GPU, without data transfer between the host memory and the GPU memory.} The results on the GPU have been generated using two Quadro GV100GPUs (with 128GB of memory).
+Despite being from an older generation, these two GPUs have very good double-precision performance (7.4 TFlops, compared to 14.8 TFlops for single precision performance).
 We conducted the benchmark using MIPLIB 2010 (for \glspl*{lp}) \cite{kochMIPLIB20102011}, PGLIB-OPF (for \glspl*{nlp}) \cite{babaeinejadsarookolaeePowerGridLibrary2021}, and COPS (for \glspl*{nlp}) \cite{dolanBenchmarkingOptimizationSoftware2001}.
 The results are summarized in \Cref{tab:results}, and more details can be found in \Cref{apx:num}.
-These results can be reproduced using the source code available at \url{https://github.com/MadNLP/neurips2025-mathprog-on-gpu}. \textit{Disclaimer}: The numerical results presented herein aim to demonstrate the current capabilities of GPU solvers by providing a comparison with comparable implementations on CPUs.
+These results can be reproduced using the source code available at \url{https://github.com/MadNLP/neurips2025-mathprog-on-gpu}. \textit{Disclaimer}: (i) The numerical results presented herein aim to demonstrate the current capabilities of GPU solvers by providing a comparison with comparable implementations on CPUs.
 This benchmark is not intended for a head-to-head performance comparison of the solvers.
 For example, some performance-critical options for CPU solvers, such as presolve and crossover, have been disabled to allow for a focused comparison of barrier iteration performance.
 Additionally, the convergence criteria for each solver differ slightly, and performance comparisons are based on user-facing tolerance options.